tidev/titanium-sdk/support/module/android/documentation/android_module_dev_guide.md

  	- If you don't want to install Ant separately, you can optionally use [Eclipse](http://www.eclipse.org/downloads)

 ## Environment setup
 The `titanium` script in the Mobile SDK is the frontend to creating and testing modules.
-It's recommended that you setup an alias / add it to your PATH so you can call it directly, for example:
+It's recommended that you setup an alias or add it to your PATH so you can call it directly, for example:

 **In Windows**:
 Open your environment variable settings by going to: